nsmofficial/Twilio-AI-Call-Router/README.md

         3. Click on the Twilio phone number you want to use.
         4. Scroll down to the "Voice & Fax" (or "Voice") section.
         5. Under "A CALL COMES IN" (or "CONFIGURE WITH", "PRIMARY HANDLER"), select "Webhook".
-        6. In the text field, paste your full public webhook URL (from ngrok or your publicly accessible development environment, e.g., `https://your-public-url.com/api/twilio/voice`).
+        6. In the text field, paste your full public webhook URL (from your cloud IDE or ngrok, e.g., `https://your-public-url.com/api/twilio/voice`).
         7. Ensure the HTTP method is set to `HTTP POST`.
         8. Save the configuration.
         9. Call your Twilio number to test.
 You should hear the message from `src/app/api/twilio/voice/route.ts`.